marcelotorres/ModernWordPressWebsite/README.md

 - Only 20 files and 15kb in size (Approximately).
 - Installs as *mu-plugin*

-Modern WordPress Website (MWW) is the perfect tool for experienced PHP developers using WordPress, and for intermediate developers who want to take the next level in their skills.
+Modern WordPress Website (MWW) is great for experienced PHP developers using WordPress, and for intermediate developers who want to take their skills to the next level.

 ## Building a Small Project